Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 3D Printing Basics (13-Adult)

-(13-Adults) Whether you're a curious beginner or an enthusiast eager to explore the latest technology, this hands-on course will take you on a captivating journey.
+(13-Adult) Whether you're a curious beginner or an enthusiast eager to explore the latest technology, this hands-on course will take you on a captivating journey.
 Expert instructors will guide you through understanding the basics of 3D printing to creating and printing your own designs.
 Unleash your creativity and be amazed at the endless possibilities of this innovative and transformative technology.
 No prior experience required.
 A laptop or tablet with mouse and an email address are required.
 A Fairfax County library card number is recommended.
 There will be a $15 materials fee.

 3D Printing Basics with Parent (6-12 yrs.)